RenderKit/ospray/README.md

 must be valid inside the destination, i.e., in all dimensions, `destinationIndex + sourceSize <= destinationSize`.
-The affected region `[destinationIndex, destinationIndex + sourceSize)` is marked as dirty, which may be used by OSPRay to only processe or update that sub-region (e.g., updating an acceleration structure).
+The affected region `[destinationIndex, destinationIndex + sourceSize)` is marked as dirty, which may be used by OSPRay to only process or update that sub-region (e.g., updating an acceleration structure).
 If the destination array is shared with OSPData by the application (created with `ospNewSharedData`), then